yugabyte/yugabyte-db/docs/content/latest/integrations/jdbc-driver.md

 ## Other examples

-To access a sample application that uses Yugabyte JDBC driver, visit [YugabyteDB JDBC driver](https://github.com/yugabyte/pgjdbc).
+To access sample applications that uses Yugabyte JDBC driver, visit [YugabyteDB JDBC driver](https://github.com/yugabyte/pgjdbc).

-To use the samples, you need to complete the following steps:
+To use the samples, complete the following steps:

 - Install YugabyteDB by following instructions provided in [Quick Start Guide](/latest/quick-start/install/).